mathspp/mathspp/pages/02.blog/03.til/004-c3-linearisation/item.en.md

 z = Z()
 print(z)
 ```

-The hierarchical dependencies exhibited by these objects are represented in the diagram above,
-where arrows indicate which classes inherit from which classes.

 What's the output of the code above?
 If you guessed `"Z"`, you got it right!